arkency/posts/posts/2014-10-12-instantiating-service-objects.md

 ## That's it

 Thanks for reading.
-If liked it and you wanna find our more subscribe to course below.
+If you liked it and you wanna find out more subscribe to course below.

 <%= inner_newsletter(item[:newsletter_inside]) %>